On This Page

 Overview

-The platform has expanded beyond mobile-only deployment with their Web SDK now available via npm package (@anyline/anyline-js) with TypeScript support, reflecting recognition that omnichannel document processing is becoming a baseline enterprise requirement.
+The platform has also expanded beyond mobile-only deployment.
+The Web SDK is now available via npm package (@anyline/anyline-js) with TypeScript support, reflecting recognition that omnichannel document processing is becoming a baseline enterprise requirement.

 How Anyline Processes Documents

-Anyline's technical architecture centers on a C++ core enabling real-time video stream processing - analyzing multiple frames continuously rather than requiring a static photo capture step.
+Anyline's technical architecture centers on a C++ core enabling real-time video stream processing.
+The SDK analyzes multiple frames continuously rather than requiring a static photo capture step, which reduces user friction in field environments where document positioning is inconsistent.
 All inference runs on-device, providing complete offline functionality that addresses edge computing requirements where internet connectivity is unreliable or prohibited.

 The SDK accepts live video input and applies proprietary machine learning and computer vision models to extract structured data from physical objects and documents in the camera frame.
 Configuration is JSON-based, allowing developers to define scan targets, validation rules (including regex), and UI behavior without recompiling.
 Tesseract language support and custom model training extend coverage to specialized character sets and domain-specific formats.

-The Web SDK (@anyline/anyline-js, available via npm) brings the same processing stack to browser environments with TypeScript support, extending reach beyond native mobile apps to web-based field tools and kiosk deployments.
+The Web SDK (@anyline/anyline-js, available via npm with TypeScript support) brings the same processing stack to browser environments, extending reach beyond native mobile apps to web-based field tools and kiosk deployments.

 Licensing follows a two-tier model: a Community tier for free non-commercial use and an Enterprise tier for production deployments.
 Pricing for the Enterprise tier is not publicly disclosed.